Harzu/wasm-rsa/README.md

 # WASM RSA
-WebAssembly rsa library for generate keys and sign/verify message
+WebAssembly rsa library for generate keys and sign/verify message in nodejs and browsers

 ## Install
 ```shell